 Phase 2: Active Enrollment - Deploy the Experience (The Critical Window)

-This is where you replace selection with activation.
-Design the enrollment journey around immediate engagement.
+This is where selection becomes activation.
+Design the enrollment journey for immediate engagement.

 - Make the First Click a Reward: Don't start with deductibles.
 Start by showcasing the WellthCare Store—let employees see the real products they can instantly earn.
 Make value tangible from minute one.